 Here you can download more information about our curriculum IPC and IMYC.

 After class it is time for fun and relaxation!

-After lessons have finished, we offer chess, horseback riding, Hungarian folk dance, ballet, yoga, and soccer classes.
+After lessons have finished, we offer chess, horseback riding, Hungarian folk dance, yoga, soccer, Robocode or French classes.
 We also have study groups in the afternoons – the children can then just enjoy their time at home with their parents without homework.

 Games and sports develop children’s physical, social and cognitive development.
 Through outdoor play they develop social skills such as working well in groups, co-operation, empathy, interaction with other children and develop long lasting friendships.
 Spending time outdoors will also help kids to understand, respect and love nature and science better.

 Our official language is English but we also offer Hungarian language from native Hungarians.

 Classes are 9 a.m. to 2.30 p.m.
 However, besides offering care in the morning 8 a.m. – 9 a.m., we offer sport and extracurricular activities as well as afternoon study from 2.30 p.m. – 5 p.m.